IBM/cloud-functions-workshops/101-workshop-nodejs/ex2-managing-actions-with-packages/REVIEW.md

 False.
 The parameter value on invocation always overrides those on the package binding.
 [explanation]

-4. After creating a custom package as private, you can clone the package to make it public.
+4. After creating a custom package as private, you can update the package to make it public.

+(x) True
 (!)
-True
-(x) False
+False

 [explanation]
-False.
+True.
 You simply need to update the package using the <code>--shared</code> flag and with a value of <code>yes</code>value.
 For example:
 <p><code>ibmcloud fn package update custom --shared yes</code></p>
 [explanation]